 At that point they halted, or even retreated somewhat, as the onset of the most recent ice age had rendered much of the world unsuitable for habitation by modern humans.
 Especially between 65,000 and 55,000 BP, all but the most favorable areas were locked in bitter cold and drought.
 In time, however, the climate began to moderate, setting off a second great wave of migration.
 One of the most important centers of expansion for this second wave lay in western Iran, between the Persian Gulf and the Caspian Sea, where the people of the Zagros Mountains had developed the set of radically new stoneworking techniques that characterize what is known as the Upper Paleolithic.

 According to Stephen Oppenheimer in The Real Eve, both archaeology and genetics suggest that about 50,000 years ago, people from that area began moving out in all directions.
 Some went east towards the Indus Valley, where they mingled with the earlier inhabitants Others travelled in a northwesterly direction, up the Tigris and Euphrates Rivers into what is now Kurdistan.

 From Kurdistan, these Upper Paleolithic migrants spread still further.
-Some went west to Anatolia (modern Turkey), and it was their Aurignacian culture that reached Europe soon after 40,000 BP.
+Some went west to Anatolia (modern Turkey), and it was their Aurignacian culture that reached Europe before 45,000 BP.
 Others went north into the Caucasus Mountains, where they replaced the local Neanderthals after 35,000 BP.
 Still others went south along the Mediterranean coast about 30,000 BP and then spread across North Africa, where they gave rise to the Berbers.

 Although Oppenheimer does not say so, these ancient Iranians seem like excellent candidates to be the original speakers of Dene-Caucasian.
 Both the period of their migrations and many of the locations in which they settled show a precise match to what is known or hypothesized about the proposed members of that ancient language group.